MultiPoolMiner/MultiPoolMiner/README.txt

 	Disable miner developer fees (Note: not all miners support turning off their built in fees, others will reduce the hashrate); this is also a per-miner setting (see Advanced Configuration)

 -Donate
 	Donation of mining time in minutes per day to aaronsace.
 Default is 24, minimum is 10 minutes per day (less than 0.7% fee).
+If Interval is set higher than the donation time, the interval will prime.
 The downloaded miner software can have their own donation system built in.
 Check the readme file of the respective miner used for more details.

 -ExcludeAlgorithm
 	Similar to the '-Algorithm' command but it is used to exclude unwanted algorithms.
 Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms